akdoingdevops/learninggit/README.md

 16.1. git diff #to show diff between working dir and last commit in repo on localhost/where repo is cloned

-16.2. git diff --staged  HEAD #this is to get diff between content in staged area and last commit, HEAD can be any commit ID/HEAD/origin/master
+16.2. git diff --staged  HEAD <filename> #this is to get diff between content in staged area and last commit, HEAD can be any commit ID/HEAD/origin/master